19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (5) For the purposes of this section —

-(a) a person carrying on a business through a branch or an agency in any country shall be treated as having a business establishment there; and
+(a) a person carrying on a business through a branch or an agency in any country shall be treated as having a business establishment there;

+[Act 21 of 2013 wef 01/01/2014]

-(b) “usual place of residence”, in relation to a body corporate, means the place where it is incorporated or otherwise legally constituted.
+(b) “usual place of residence”, in relation to a body corporate, means the place where it is incorporated or otherwise legally constituted; and

 [UK VAT Act 1983, s.
 32]

+[Act 21 of 2013 wef 01/01/2014]

 [31/2000]

+(c) “substituted agent” means a taxable person who —

+(i) is appointed as agent by the person referred to in subsection (2B) who is not a taxable person, to take custody of the goods imported by the taxable person referred to in that subsection; and

+(ii) has informed the Comptroller, in such form and manner as the Comptroller may require, of his appointment.

+[Act 21 of 2013 wef 01/01/2014]

 ### Repayment of tax to persons in business overseas